Slideshow image

 2 Comments

-Cindy over 2 years ago
+Cindy almost 3 years ago

 Wow, your descriptions of what depression feels like in different stages was so informative.
 Heartbreaking, but very helpful in educating me and others on what this journey is truly like for you and others struggling to deal with the darkness of depression.
 Thank you for sharing so openly, and thank you for fighting for your life and mental health.
 I am so proud of you!

-Melayni over 2 years ago
+Melayni almost 3 years ago

 So thankful you found your way out of that pit and away from the beast.
 Amazing.
 As a person who has only seen people I love in depression, not experiencing it myself, this has helped me understand so much more.
 Thank you.